 Which is what leads me to see Mulholland Drive as a film about the injustice the Hollywood system inflicts, and to women in particular (timely given the recent Bill Cosby accusations, and others).

-On the wall in Betty's apartment hangs a painting of Beatrice Cenci, a 16th century Italian noblewoman who was the victim of sexual abuse, who died at 22and became a symbol of revolt against the corrupt aristocracy.
+On the wall in Betty's apartment hangs a painting of Beatrice Cenci, a 16th-century Italian noblewoman who was the victim of sexual abuse and died at 22, becoming a symbol of revolt against the corrupt aristocracy.
 The singer Rebekah del Rio is billed as La Llorona de Los Angeles, the mythical "weeping woman" who drowned her children for a male suitor only for him to betray her.
 La Llorona suffers, trapped between the spirit world and the real one, much as Betty finds herself trapped between fantasy and reality.
-All three are the victims of a patriarchal system: they are seized upon for their youth and looks, then used up and forgotten.
+All three are the victims of a patriarchal system: They are seized upon for their youth and looks, then used up and forgotten.

-This film's sympathies rest with the disposable women of Hollywood and, to a wider extent, with the marginalised hispanic residents of LA (Del Rio's performance of 'Llorando' is the emotional heart of the film, and Harring's Mexican accent becomes noticeably stronger as the film progresses).
-Amnesiac Rita says "I don't know who I am", fittingly taking a new name from a vintage poster of Rita Hayworth which reads :"There never was a woman like Gilda".
-This is quite literally true, because Gilda – and Hayworth herself – were constructions of the studio system, conjured up from cosmetic surgery, corsetry and a woman originally named Margarita Carmen Cansino.
+This film's sympathies rest with the disposable women of Hollywood and, to a wider extent, with the marginalized hispanic residents of LA (Del Rio's performance of "Llorando" is the emotional heart of the film, and Harring's Mexican accent becomes noticeably stronger as the film progresses).
+Amnesiac Rita says "I don't know who I am," fittingly taking a new name from a vintage poster of Rita Hayworth which reads: "There never was a woman like Gilda."
+This is quite literally true, because Gilda—and Hayworth herself—were constructions of the studio system, conjured up from cosmetic surgery, corsetry and a woman originally named Margarita Carmen Cansino.

 Mulholland Drive is about the loss of self that occurs when you're willing to give anything for your obsession.
-"This is the girl," the execs say – and that girl will never be you.
+"This is the girl," the execs say—and that girl will never be you.
 Again and again, Lynch gives us that nighttime driving shot lit only a few meters ahead.
 We are feeling our way in the dark and are, ultimately, powerless.
-It perfectly summons the queasy feeling of life spiralling beyond your control, one I could relate to as a teenager with delusions of some darker other world, but a face too childish to even let me rent Paris Texas.
+It perfectly summons the queasy feeling of life spiraling beyond your control, one I could relate to as a teenager with delusions of some darker other world, but a face too childish to even let me rent Paris Texas.

-The most poetic thing about Mulholland Drive, though, is that it nearly never existed, falling prey to the same studio system it criticises.
-It was intended as a TV series, but Lynch clashed with ABC network executives and the set was shut down – as happens to Kesher's film-within-a-film.
+The most poetic thing about Mulholland Drive, though, is that it nearly never existed, falling prey to the same studio system it criticizes.
+It was intended as a TV series, but Lynch clashed with ABC network executives and the set was shut down—as happens to Kesher's film-within-a-film.
 Watts and Harring were also rejected, apparently, on the basis that they were too old to be convincing TV stars.